Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 Anything, I think, could happen.

-So I'm into the idea of it being a tool and it can be a good collaborator for people.
+So I'm into the idea of it being a tool, and it can be a good collaborator for people.

 But the reason why I find it particularly interesting is we sort of underestimate how transformative it was for the average person, let's say, in Britain.

-with some capacity to basically travel between them, either like with horseback or carriage or something like these.
+They basically went from being in these fairly isolated towns with some capacity to basically travel between them, either like with horseback or a carriage or something like these.

 But the railroad enabled much faster travel for humans.